-Reviewing the latter, I concluded:
+Reviewing that collection, I concluded:

 Fans of that duet book will undoubtedly be delighted to know that its successor, The Dusk of Day, The Dawn of Night, is now available.
 So let’s take a look…